Make Your Logs Work for You

 How Can You Filter a Log File and Find Relevant Log Messages?

-Most of us spend too much time searching through logs hunting for information we can use to troubleshoot a problem.
+Most of us spend too much time searching through logs, hunting for information we can use to troubleshoot a problem.
 Log messages can be long and hard to understand, and even unhelpful messages for troubleshooting will still be logged.
-Here’s a list of ways you can filter a log file to focus in on the messages that matter.
+Here are key ways you can filter a log file to focus on the messages that matter.

-Running a grep command helps you get a keyword that can lead you to the message you want to see from the log file.
-Grep is a command-line tool you can use to find a certain string in one or more files depending on the regular expression pattern.
+Running a grep command helps you find a keyword that leads to the message you want to see in the log file. grep is a command-line tool you can use to find a certain string in one or more files, depending on the regular expression pattern.
 Here’s an example of using grep on the Linux terminal:

-AWK is a scripting language, and it’s one of the best commands in Linux.
-From the AWK documentation, AWK is “a program that you can use to select particular records in a file and perform operations upon them.”
-AWK is used to manipulate data.
+awk is a scripting language used to manipulate data, and it’s one of the best commands in Linux.
+From the documentation, awk is “a program that you can use to select particular records in a file and perform operations upon them.”
 You can use it to process a log file by searching through it.

 According to your needs, you can write commands to search for a particular selection.
-If you want to dig deeper into AWK, you need to see its documentation.
-Here’s a basic example using AWK in the terminal.
+If you want to delve deeper into awk, you should consult its documentation.
+Here’s a basic example using awk in the terminal.

-AWK will search the file and find any matching keyword “error.”
-You can also apply regular expression here to specify the search criteria.
-For example, if you want to search lines starting with the error keyword, you can write an AWK command like this: $ awk ‘^error’ input-file.txt > output-file.txt.
-Just like the above command, AWK will output the matching keyword in a file output-file.txt.
+awk will search the file and find any matches of the keyword error.
+You can also apply a regular expression here to specify the search criteria.
+For example, if you want to search lines starting with the error keyword, you would do this:

 class LogFilter(logging.Filter):